Section I – Purpose

 - For a Committee to exist, each committee must consist of at least one Board Member and one other PADA Member.

-- Committees and Committee Members may not issue or distribute PADA funds, nor may they vote on Board decisions.
+- Committees and Committee Members may not issue, decide upon, or distribute PADA funds, nor may they vote on Board decisions.

 - The PADA Committees may include but are not limited to: The Oregon Open Committee, ADO Committee, PADA League Committee, Singles League Committee, Elephants Tale Committee, Website Committee, Community Relations Committee, Tournament Committee… etc.

 - The PADA may purchase and maintain liability or other insurance, as the Board deems appropriate.
 The Treasurer may also be bonded in such amount as the Board determines.